-This clinical study was approved by the Institutional Review Board of Peking Union Medical College Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College.
-All subjects signed a written informed consent form.
-Five healthy volunteers (4 men and 1 woman; mean age \pm SD, 45.2 \pm 9.9 y; age range, 28-53 y; mean weight \pm SD, 66.6 \pm 8.3 kg; weight range, 55-74 kg) were included in the study.
-Exclusion criteria consisted of conditions of mental illness, severe liver or kidney disease with serum creatinine greater than 3.0 mg/dL (270 μ M), or any hepatic enzyme level 5 times or more than normal upper limit.
-Participants were also excluded if they were known to have severe allergy or hypersensitivity to intravenous radiographic contrast or claustrophobia during PET/CT scanning or if they were pregnant or breast-feeding.
+This clinical study was approved by the Institute Review Board of Peking Union Medical College Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College.
+All subjects signed a written informed consent.
+Five healthy volunteers (4 M, 1 F; mean age \pm standard deviation, 45.2 ± 9.9 , age range, 28-53 y; mean weight \pm standard deviation, 66.6 ± 8.3 kg, weight range, 55-74 kg) were included in the study.
+Exclusion criteria consisted of conditions of mental illness, severe liver or kidney disease with serum creatinine > 3.0 mg/dl (270 μ M) or any hepatic enzyme level 5 times or more than normal upper limit.
+Participants were also excluded if they were known to have severe allergy or hypersensitivity to IV radiographic contrast, claustrophobia to accept the PET/CT scanning, or female patients in pregnancy or breast feeding.

-A total of 13 patients with prostate cancer (age range, 49-70 y; mean age, 62.4 ± 6.0 y), of which 4 patients were newly diagnosed as having prostate cancer by sextant core-needle biopsy and had not received any prior therapy and 9 patients underwent prostatectomy or brachytherapy, were enrolled with written informed consent.
-The inclusion criteria were being between 40 and 80 y old, having a prostate neoplasm identified by ultrasound or MRI, being diagnosed by needle biopsy as having prostate cancer, having undergone whole-body bone scanning, and being able to provide basic information and sign the written informed consent form.
+A total of 13 patients with prostate cancer (age range, 49-70 y, mean age, 62.4 ± 6.0 y), in which 4 patients were newly diagnosed as prostate cancer by sextant core needle biopsy and not received any prior therapy, and 9 patients underwent prostatectomy or brachytherapy, were enrolled with written informed consent.
+The inclusion criteria were age 40-80 years, with prostate neoplasm identified by ultrasound or MRI, needle biopsy diagnosed as prostate cancer, have undergone whole body bone scan, able to provide basic information and sign the written informed consent.
 The exclusion criteria included claustrophobia, kidney or liver failure, and inability to fulfill the study.
 The demographics of the patients are listed in Table 1.

-68Ga-BBN-RGD PET/CT, 68Ga-BBN PET/CT, MRI, and methylene diphosphonate (MDP) bone scanning were performed within 2 wk for comparison.
-All the 4 newly diagnosed prostate cancer patients underwent radical prostatectomy surgery within 1 wk after 68Ga-BBN-RGD PET/CT.
-The existence of malignancy in the prostate gland and lymph nodes was confirmed by histologic examination with postoperation sampling or biopsy.
-The examination was determined by 2 pathologists independently, with a third pathologist used to reach consensus if there were any discrepancies.
+The 68Ga-BBN-RGD PET/CT, 68Ga-BBN PET/CT, MRI and MDP bone scan were performed within 2 weeks for comparison.
+All the 4 newly diagnosed prostate cancer patients underwent radical prostatectomy surgery within one week after 68Ga-BBN-RGD PET/CT.
+The existence of malignancy in the prostate gland and lymph nodes was confirmed by histological examination with post-operation sampling and/or biopsy.
+The pathology was determined by two pathologists independently, and reached consensus by referring a third pathologist when there was any discrepancy.